MSRudolph/PauliPropagation.jl/README.md

 |[![](https://img.shields.io/badge/docs-stable-blue.svg)](https://msrudolph.github.io/PauliPropagation.jl)[![](https://img.shields.io/badge/docs-dev-green.svg)](https://msrudolph.github.io/PauliPropagation.jl/dev)|

 # PauliPropagation.jl
 `PauliPropagation.jl` is a Julia package for simulating Pauli propagation in quantum circuits and systems.
-It focuses on simulating the evolution of observables expressed in the Pauli basis under the action of (unitary and non-unitary) gates in a quantum circuit.
+It focuses on simulating the evolution of observables expressed in the Pauli basis under the action of unitary gates and non-unitary channels in a quantum circuit.

-Unlike traditional simulation approaches that evolve quantum states in the Schrödinger picture, Pauli propagation often works in the Heisenberg picture, evolving observables like $\mathcal{E}^\dagger(\hat{O})$ rather than states $\mathcal{E}(\rho)$, where $\mathcal{E}$ is a quantum circuit.
-This can be particularly efficient when the observables remain sparse or structured under evolution, and is useful for studying operator dynamics, estimating expectation values, and computing correlation functions.
+Unlike traditional simulators which simulate a circuit $\mathcal{E}$ evolving the state $\rho$ in the Schrödinger picture, Pauli propagation often adopts the Heisenberg picture, evolving an observable $O$ under $\mathcal{E}^\dagger$.
+This can be particularly efficient when the observables remain sparse or structured under evolution, and is useful for estimating expectation values $\text{Tr}\left[\rho \mathcal{E}^{\dagger}(O)\right]$, studying operator dynamics, and computing correlation functions.

 Pauli propagation is related to the so-called (extended) stabilizer simulation, but is fundamentally different from, for example, tensor networks.
 It offers a distinct approach that can handle different regimes of quantum complexity.